 If you consider the APR of your personal loan

-- The total interest cost would be Rs 1.5 lakh,
+- The total interest cost would be Rs 1.52 lakh

-- The total payment over the repayment period would be Rs 6.50 lakh.
+- The total repayment amount would be Rs 6.52 lakh

 The common mistake usually an applicant do is choosing the personal loan offer having the lowest interest rate, ignoring the charges involved.
 The fees and charges also add up to the overall cost of the loan which can make an offer expensive.